This post may contain affiliate links. Please read our disclosure policy.

 I think individual portions of the leftovers could be successfully frozen too.
 Enjoy!

-If you've made this protein-packed Crock Pot Turkey & Wild Rice Casserole, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you’ve made this protein-packed Crock Pot Turkey and Wild Rice Casserole, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Ingredients